Skip to main content

 Cheryl Knott

-Dr. Knott is a professor in the Department of Behavioral and Community Health and Co-Leader of the Population Science Program and Associate Director of Community Outreach and Engagement at the University of Maryland Greenebaum Comprehensive Cancer Center.
-She conducts research in social epidemiology and behavioral interventions aimed at eliminating cancer disparities, using implementation science approaches.
-Dr. Knott is a MPower Professor of the University of Maryland Strategic Partnership: MPowering the State.
+Dr. Knott is a Professor in the Department of Behavioral and Community Health as well as Co-Leader of the Population Science Program and Associate Director of Community Outreach and Engagement at the University of Maryland Greenebaum Comprehensive Cancer Center.
+In 2021, she was named an inaugural MPower Professor of the University of Maryland Strategic Partnership: MPowering the State

 Areas of Interest

 Cheryl L. Knott, PhD, is a Professor in the Department of Behavioral and Community Health as well as Co-Leader of the Population Science Program and Associate Director of Community Outreach and Engagement at the University of Maryland Greenebaum Comprehensive Cancer Center.
-She is an inaugural MPower Professor of the University of Maryland Strategic Partnership: MPowering the State.
+In 2021, she was named an inaugural MPower Professor of the University of Maryland Strategic Partnership: MPowering the State.
 She is founding Director of the Community Health Awareness, Messages, and Prevention (CHAMP) research lab and the Editor-in-Chief of the peer-reviewed journal, Translational Behavioral Medicine.
 Dr. Knott holds a secondary appointment in the Department of Epidemiology and Public Health at the University of Maryland, School of Medicine.

 Dr. Knott's research program has generated more than $17 million in extramural support as Principal Investigator, from sources such as the NIH, CDC, and ACS.
 The program has resulted in more than 170 peer-reviewed publications, with many including students and community members as co-authors.